Chevron leaves Lithuania as shale gas prospects remain uncertain

-VILNIUS (Reuters) - U.S. oil major Chevron (CVX.N) has divested its assets in Lithuania and pulled out of the country, the company said on its website.
+VILNIUS, July 8 (Reuters) - U.S. oil major Chevron has divested its assets in Lithuania and pulled out of the country, the company said on its website.

 “Chevron closed its office in Vilnius, Lithuania.
 The company has divested its 50 percent equity interest in LL Investicijos,” the U.S. company said in a statement on the website of its former office in Lithuania.

-As a result of the divestment, Sweden’s Tethys Oil AB (TETY.ST) said it had increased its indirect interest in the Rietavas license owned by LL Investicijos to 30 percent from 14 percent.
+As a result of the divestment, Sweden’s Tethys Oil AB said it had increased its indirect interest in the Rietavas licence owned by LL Investicijos to 30 percent from 14 percent.

 The companies provided no value for the deal.